 An I Owe You (IOU) contract is a simple 1-page document that serves as a guarantee (or “promise”) to pay back loaned money.
-It’s an informal contract often used among those that know and trust one another.
+It’s an informal contract used by well-acquainted individuals who trust one another.
 In many cases, an IOU is used as a placeholder before an official loan agreement is drafted.

-An “I Owe You” agreement is as simple as it sounds – it’s a document that says a person owes another person a sum of money.
-From a legal standpoint, IOUs are weak in terms of their ability to effectively bind the parties, as a legal contract requires three (3) things in order to be valid: an offer, acceptance of the offer, and consideration.
+An “I Owe You” agreement is as simple as it sounds – it’s a document that states a person owes another person a sum of money.
+From a legal standpoint, IOUs are weak in terms of their ability to effectively bind the parties.
+A legal contract requires three (3) things in order to be valid: an offer, acceptance of the offer, and consideration.
 Due to the simple nature of IOUs, they often leave out sections that detail repayment and interest (the consideration).
 This can make it exceptionally difficult to have the document enforced in a court of law (should it come to that point).
-However, with that in mind, IOUs come in handy for individuals looking to get something down on paper quickly, and are better than not signing something at all.
+However, IOUs come in handy for individuals looking to get something down on paper quickly, and are better than not signing anything at all.

-Because there is no universal format for IOU contracts, the contents of the document can vary greatly from one to the next.
-With this in mind, the following terms are merely a recommendation for what one should include in their IOU contract:
+Because there is no universal format for IOU contracts, the contents of the document can vary significantly from one to the next.
+With this in mind, the following terms are recommended when creating an IOU contract:

-- The amount ($) the borrower will pay per month/week; and
+- The amount ($) the borrower will pay per month/week.

 - The date the borrower and seller signed the document.

 I, the undersigned [BORROWER NAME] (the “Borrower”), hereby confirm and acknowledge to [LENDER NAME] (the “Lender”) that I am indebted to said Lender in the amount of $[AMOUNT] (the “Debt”) as of the date set forth below.